studio-thgie/phd.thgie.ch/output/expose-v2.md

 #### 5.2.3 Horror Game Politics Method
 The HGP method is a historical, source-critical approach to studying video games, which focuses on analysing production, product, and reception.
 Developed by Eugen Pfister and Arno Görgen, this method aids in reconstructing the original context through production- and reception analysis.

 Since I will study the visuality as well as the source code of digital games mainly from the 1980ies and 1990ies it is important to situate the analysis properly in its historical context.
 The HGP method is building on Roland Barthes approach to myth-making, and was applied to reading into the political myth of horror games.
-This aspect of the HGP method will help me in the discourse analysis of case studies, outlined in 5.2.7.
+This aspect of the HGP method will help me in the discourse analysis of case studies, outlined in 5.2.6.

-#### 5.2.4 Oral History
-An important aspect of the Confoederatio Ludens project is filling in the archival gap on the development of digital games in Switzerland.
-Researching the intentions of the developers, coders and graphic artists is linked to this dissertation's methods design rhetoric as well as critical code analysis, outlined in 5.2.5 and 5.2.6.
-I will approach oral history from an anthropological perspective, attempting to research the cultural context from the perspectives of the people entangled within those contexts.
-A goal of this method is to find and identify the migration, translation and transformation of visual signifiers that are visible in the games as well as understanding where the knowledge and skills regarding programming are coming from.

 #### 5.2.5 Design rhetoric #todo
 - I feel that design rhetorics is a key methods in bringing technology and visuality together.
 There is a beautiful tension between the intentions of the developers and graphic artists, that are deposited into the source code, and the affects created in the image on screen.

 #### 5.2.6 Critical code analysis
 Critical code analysis describes source code for software not only as functional instructions for machines, but also as cultural artefacts written by humans for humans, akin literature.
 This means, that source code could potentially be read in order to acquire knowledge about socio-cultural and historical contexts.
 To what extend source code can be treated as a literary text, or leaning more on the Foucauldian notion of text, has been tested and described in 2.4.3.
 First preliminary results indicate that source code is rich in knowledge, but difficult to access through digital humanities distant readings approaches.

-#### 5.2.7 Discourse Analysis; Case studies #todo

 ### 5.3 Possible problems
 In the following I will reflect on possible weaknesses in outlined research design as well as how to mitigate the risks.